thephpleague/csv/outputting.md

 <p class="message-info"><strong>Tips:</strong> Even though you can use the following methods with the <code>League\Csv\Writer</code> object.
 It is recommended to do so with the <code>League\Csv\Reader</code> class to avoid loosing the file cursor position and getting unexpected results when inserting new data.</p>

-Once your CSV object is instantiated and configured, there are a number of methods available to interact with it.
-For starter you can iterate over your newly object to extract each CSV row using the `foreach` construct.
+Once your CSV object is [instantiated](/instantiation) and [configured](/properties/), you can start interacting with the data using a number of methods available to you.
+For starter, you can iterate over your newly object to extract each CSV row using the `foreach` construct.

 ~~~php
 $reader = Reader::createFromPath('/path/to/my/file.csv');